sbseltzer/VersionMacros/README.md

 ### Prebuild Implementation

 Here's how it works:
-1. When you start a build, Unreal parses your `.uplugin` file and execute its `"PreBuildSteps"` in your host platform shell.
+1. When you start a build, Unreal parses your `.uplugin` file and executes its `"PreBuildSteps"` in your host platform shell.
 2. `PreBuildSteps` exports variables from Unreal to the host shell environment so scripts can access them.
 The relevant variables are `EngineDir` and `PluginDir`.
 3. `PreBuildSteps` executes the shim script contained in `Resources/BuildScripts/<HostPlatform>/`.
 On Windows this is a Powershell script.
 On Mac/Linux it's a Bash script.
 4. The shim script first deduces your Unreal Engine version using the `Build.version` file in your engine directory.
 5. The shim script then deduces a reliable Python executable location.
 On Windows, it will use the `python.exe` that's bundled with Unreal according to your engine version.
 If that fails (i.e. UE 4.8 or lower), it will search your environment `PATH` for `python.exe` or `python3.exe` (in that order), with some special handling for the fake Windows `python3` shim.
 On Mac/Linux, it will search for an executable named `python3` or `python` (in that order) using your environment `PATH`.
 6. The shim script then executes [`Prebuild.py`](Resources/BuildScripts/Prebuild.py).
 7. [`Prebuild.py`](Resources/BuildScripts/Prebuild.py) performs text replacements in your plugin source files according to your engine version and your settings in [`PrebuildConfig.py`](Resources/BuildScripts/PrebuildConfig.py).
+8. The prebuild script will only modify source files that actually require changes, which makes it friendly with incremental builds.
+It also won't modify a source file if the script fails part-way through for some reason, meaning you don't need to worry about data loss if the script blows up.
+That shouldn't happen anyway, but there's a safeguard against it just in case.

 The benefit of using `PreBuildSteps` is your plugin can safely be copy/pasted from a newer version of Unreal to an older one (and vice versa) and still compile!
-At least as long as you're diligent about `#if`ing out newer dependency references in your `.Build.cs` files and using the `Optional` field for newer dependencies in your `.uplugin` file `"Plugins"` section.
+At least as long as you're diligent about `#if`ing out newer dependency references in your `.Build.cs` files and using the `Optional` field for newer dependencies in the `"Plugins"` section of your `.uplugin` file

 ### Technical Notes for PrebuildConfig.py